Kuzu-fu: Uses

-Kuzufu was traditionally used for clothing, and became popular as a wall covering in the 19th century.
+Kuzu-fu was traditionally used for clothing, and became popular as a wall covering in the 19th century.
 In modern times, it is valued for high-end kimono and obi, and mounting scrolls.
 Kuzu-fu is used to line the walls of Mingei-kan, the folk art museum founded by Yanagi Soetsu.

 Preservation efforts

-Due to the complexity of its production and its reliance on wild kudzu, kuzufu is now a rare and endangered textile.
+Due to the complexity of its production and its reliance on wild kudzu, kuzu-fu is now a rare and endangered textile.
 Artisans like Murai Tatsuhiko of Ōigawa Kuzufu continue the craft and actively participate in exhibitions and educational programs to ensure its survival.